fstltna/SynchronetManagementConsole/README.md

 You will need to run cpan and install these modules:

-- UI::Dialog
+- cpan -i UI::Dialog
-- Term::ReadKey
+- cpan -i Term::ReadKey
-- Term::ANSIScreen
+- cpan -i Term::ANSIScreen
-- Proc::ProcessTable
+- cpan -i Proc::ProcessTable
+- cpan -i Number::Bytes::Human

 You also need to have my Synchronet BBS Startup Script and Synchronet BBS Backup Script installed.